-Preferential Creditors – Next on the list in the order of payments of ‘who is paid first in liquidation?’, are preferential creditors.
+Preferential Creditors – Next on the list in the order of payments are preferential creditors.
 These can include employees seeking wage arrears and holiday pay.
 These funds are claimed from the Redundancy Payments Service, who will subsequently submit claims into the liquidator.
 Any payments made to employees in respect to arrears of wages are subject to a cap of £800 per employee.

 Prescribed Part Creditors – This relates to an amount that is set-aside from the company’s net properties (where a floating charge was created after 15th September 2003).
 This ensures that unsecured creditors have a better chance of recovering some of the debt that they are due.
 The amount of the prescribed part fund is 50% of the first £10,000 from the company’s net property, with 20% of anything further between the value of £10,000 and £600,000.

 Secured Creditors (Floating Charge) – Any assets that are not subject to a fixed charge, such as fixtures and fittings at a premises, stock, any raw materials used in the production process of a company and any work-in progress.
 Floating charge assets can be sold and traded during normal business proceedings.
 The amount leftover once prescribed part creditors have been dealt with (see above) is used to repay any floating charge creditors.